-Last Updated: March 1, 2021
+Last Updated: January 1, 2022

 Information We Collect

-Account Information: When establishing an account with our Service, you may provide us with personally identifiable information (“Personal Information”).
-Personal information is information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular natural person or household.
+Account Information: When establishing an account with our Service, you may provide us with Personal Information.
+Personal Information means information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular natural person or household.
 Personal Information that we collect may include, but is not limited to, your name, email address, institution, course name(s), course content, and student roster(s).

-- Read permissions for ‘Other Contacts’: this is so you can easily search for contacts by name or email.
+- Read-only permissions for “Other Contacts”: this allows you to use the Service to search for contacts by name or email.

 Email Information: We collect and store information about emails you send and receive through the Service, including but not limited to numeric identifiers and timestamps.
 We do not store the contents of your emails or any information that could identify the sender, the recipient, or the subject of the email.
 This is handled locally between your computer and Google.

 Customer Service: We may also collect Personal Information or other information regarding feedback, questions, or information you provide when interacting with our Care Team.
 Your conversations with our Care Team may be recorded and monitored for our record-keeping purposes, to improve our service, troubleshoot, protect against errors, and resolve your questions or improve our Service.